whyrusleeping/hellabot/README.md

 	}

 ### The Message struct

+The message struct is the primary struct you will be dealing with when building triggers or reading off the Incoming channel.

 	type Message struct {
 		// The message prefix contains information about who sent the message